 3. Adding/editing/deleting credit cards

-Back on mobile, head back to the main Autofill and payments menu and tap on Cards.
+Head back to the main Settings page and tap on Payment Methods.
 Just like with addresses, select the Add card button at the bottom of the list.

-Here, you will need to input the name on the card, the credit/debit card’s number and expiration date information, and the billing address.
+Here, you will need to input the name on the card, the credit/debit card’s number and expiration date information, and select a billing address from the addresses you entered above.
 Tap on Done when everything is complete.

 To edit a card, just select one from the list and change whatever information.
-Note that if you initially added the card via something like the Google Play Store, you will have to edit it through a web browser window on your phone.
+Note that if you initially added the card via something like the Google Play Store or Google Pay, you will have to edit it through a web browser window on your phone.
 Just tap on the Edit button to be taken to the proper site.